 Whether your dog's infection is caused by bacteria, fungi, parasites, or crystals, there are many natural remedies you can try if you wish to avoid antibiotics.

-Only do this if you know what you are doing and seek advice from a Naturopathic Vet on the best treatment for
+Only do this if you know what you are doing and seek advice from a Naturopathic Vet on the best treatment for you dog.

 There are several herbal remedies that are thought to be effective and include: